gbganalyst/gbganalyst/README.md

 - **[forstringr package](https://gbganalyst.github.io/forstringr)**:

-Forstringr enables complex string manipulation in R especially to those more familiar with LEFT(), RIGHT(), and MID() functions in Microsoft Excel.
-The package combines the power of stringr with other manipulation packages such as dplyr and tidyr.
+Forstringr enables complex string manipulation in R, especially for those more familiar with LEFT(), RIGHT(), and MID() function in Microsoft Excel.
+The package combines the power of `stringr` with other manipulation packages such as `dplyr` and `tidyr`.

 - **[Mastering Shiny Solutions Book](https://mastering-shiny-solutions.org/)**: